-It's pretty clear by now that Downtown Los Angeles is having a moment.
-As skyscrapers and loft apartments have shot up, an increase in outstanding restaurants, coffee shops, art galleries and even the Broad museum have furthered the development of the neighborhood, making DTLA a veritable tourist destination.
-Also on the rise: quality dive bars, cocktail bars and beer bars.
-There’s a welcoming place to imbibe on almost every corner.
-We found the very best Downtown LA bars for prime drinking—now, who’s thirsty?
+By now, even the most Downtown-averse Angelenos have figured out that the neighborhood is one of the most exciting in L.A.—especially when it comes to drinking.
+As skyscrapers and loft apartments have shot up, an increase in outstanding restaurants, coffee shops, art galleries and museums have furthered the development of DTLA, making it a veritable destination, no matter how much you hate the traffic.
+With all of that innovation came a whole lot of watering holes, from perfectly dark dive bars, to upscale cocktail establishments and beer bars.
+There’s a welcoming place to imbibe on almost every corner, and we found the very best of them for prime drinking—now, who’s thirsty?

 RECOMMENDED: See more in our guide to Downtown Los Angeles

-The Varnish—tucked inside an old storage room at Cole’s and marked solely by the etching of a cocktail on the door—has managed to become the bastion of this city’s drinking culture.
-The space is small, so there’s usually a wait, but you can bide your time by noshing on a Cole’s French dip sandwich (the only food allowed inside).
-Amidst the hushed jazz ditties and dim lighting, the Varnish’s mustachioed bartenders carefully craft vintage tipples with names like Bobby Burns, Paper Plane and Baker’s Buck.
-For off-the-menu libations (the Bartender's Choice), here's hoping your bartender gives you the smokey and sweet Medicina Latina: tequila, ginger, agave and floating mezcal.
-All cocktails are $13.
+The Varnish—tucked inside Cole’s and marked solely by the etching of a cocktail on the door—has managed to become not only influential in Downtown, but the bastion of this city’s drinking culture.
+The space is small, so there’s usually a wait, but you can bide your time by noshing on a Cole’s French dip sandwich.
+Amidst the hushed jazz ditties and dim lighting, the Varnish’s bartenders carefully craft vintage tipples with names like Bobby Burns, Paper Plane and Baker’s Buck.
+Drinks are strong but well-balanced, the mood is sultry, and you can almost feel the history in every inch of Cole’s.

-Arguably the city’s premiere destination for whiskey lovers, Seven Grand’s atmosphere is of another era, one where hard-drinking businessmen escaped the doldrums of suburban existence and hung up their hats to drink, smoke and play pool.
+Arguably the city’s premier destination for whiskey lovers, Seven Grand’s atmosphere is of another era—one where hard-drinking businessmen escaped the doldrums of suburban existence and hung up their hats to drink, smoke and play pool.
 From the fox hunt wallpaper to an abundance of taxidermy, Seven Grand’s sultry interior is crammed with all the character of a midcentury gentleman’s club.
-If you’re thinking an Old Fashioned would complete the experience, you’re correct, but you’ll have to choose one first.
-The Old Fashioned menu alone runs nine items deep and features only a fraction of Seven Grand’s staggering selection.
-For Japanese whiskey fans, Bar Jackalope (a hidden cocktail lounge in back of Seven Grand) is equally as impressive—the Tokyo Highball ($14) made with Suntory Hakushu 12-year is a top pick.
+If you’re thinking an old-fashioned would complete the experience, you’re correct, but you’ll have to choose one first.
+The old-fashioned menu alone runs eight items deep and features only a fraction of Seven Grand’s staggering selection.
+For Japanese whiskey fans, Bar Jackalope (a hidden cocktail lounge in back of Seven Grand) is equally as impressive—the Tokyo Highball made with Suntory Hakushu 12-year is a top pick.

 At the Little Easy, where live jazz plays in a charming indoor courtyard dappled with chandelier light, you just might forget where you are—which, by the way, is inside the basement of Downtown’s century-old Alexandria Hotel.
-The former Gorbals space has been transformed into a scene straight out of NOLA’s Garden District.
-Authentic Cajun fare and expertly crafted libations give this place some real down-South cred.
-The Little Easy makes one of the best Sazeracs ($12) in town; if you’ve never had one, you’re in for a treat.
-Another classic to add to your tab is the Ramos Gin Fizz ($12), a funky blend of gin, orange-flower water, lemon and lime juices, cream and egg whites that goes down all too easy.
+Like in a scene straight out of NOLA’s Garden District, authentic Cajun fare and expertly crafted libations give this place some real down-South cred.
+The Little Easy makes one of the best Ssazeracs in town; if you’ve never had one, you’re in for a treat.
+Another classic to add to your tab is the Ramos gin fizz—here, that classic goes down all too easy.

 One of a handful of old-school Mexican watering holes Downtown, La Cita serves as a bar, restaurant and club, complete with a dance floor and an outdoor patio.
-Edgy dance-punks and celebrated DJs have called the red velvet–adorned venue home in recent times, but you can still find diehard regulars sipping Modelos at happy hour—which happens to be every weekday from 4-9pm.
+Edgy dance-punks and celebrated DJs have called the red-velvet–adorned venue home, but you can still find diehard regulars sipping Modelos at happy hour—which happens to be every weekday from 4 to 9pm with themes like punk, cumbia, and yacht rock.
 Check their website for daily themed events and music lineup.

-If you’re sick and tired of waiting 15 minutes for a craft cocktail, get yourself over to Wolf & Crane for a quick, uncomplicated drink.
-You won’t get sneered at for ordering a Johnnie Red and soda ($6) because there are six other drinks on the menu just like it.
-We're talking highballs on the rocks, like the Cuba Libra ($9) made with Mexican coke, and a gin and tonic gussied up with grapefruit bitters ($10).
-It’s a casual, no frills kind of place with communal tables, comic print wallpaper and classic oldies bellowing from the sound system—perfect for when you’ve already had ramen from Shin-Sen-Gumi around the corner and are looking for a nightcap.
+If you’re sick and tired of waiting 15 minutes for a craft cocktail, get yourself over to Wolf & Crane for a quick, uncomplicated drink tucked into Little Tokyo.
+You won’t get sneered at for ordering a Johnnie Red and soda because there are other highballs on the menu just like it, not to mention inventive-but-comforting cocktails like the Mt.
+Fuji, made with rye, cognac, rosemary and apple and lemon.
+It’s a casual, no-frills kind of place with communal tables, comic-book wallpaper and classic oldies bellowing from the sound system—perfect for when you’ve already had ramen from Shin-Sen-Gumi around the corner and are looking for a nightcap.

 Tucked at the bottom of a towering condominium just blocks from Staples Center, this cozily modern Argentine bar-café merges Downtown sleek with old-world charm.
-An easy-going staff, homemade empanadas and Fernet and Coke ($9) on tap succeed in transporting visitors to a corner cafe on a cobblestoned street off the tourist beat.
-Perfect for a post-work nosh or pre-game tipple, the libations are fairly cheap—there aren’t many places Downtown where you can get three cocktails for around $20.
-Try the stone fruit sangria ($8), which contains rosé wine and sits for two hours before being served, or the Yerba Brava ($8), a refresher of lemon, honey and Yerba Mate tea-infused vodka made in-house.
+An easy-going staff, house-made empanadas and sangria on tap succeed in transporting visitors to a corner café on a cobblestone street off the tourist beat.
+Perfect for a post-work nosh or pre-game tipple, the libations are fairly cheap—drinks run $6 to $14.
+Try the stone fruit sangria, which contains rosé wine and sits for two hours before being served, or the Yerba Brava, a refresher of lemon, honey and yerba-mate–infused vodka.